3lang3/vite-plugin-react-mdoc/README.md

 # vite-plugin-mdoc

-A plugin enables you to import a Markdown file as various formats on your [vite](https://github.com/vitejs/vite) project.
+A plugin enables you to import a Markdown file as various formats on your [vite](https://github.com/vitejs/vite) project inspirt by [dumi](https://github.com/umijs/dumi).

 ## Setup